My child has Autism Spectrum Disorder – Whom should I see?

 - Repetitive behaviors

 You may also ask “Should my child have ABA (Applied Behaviour Analysis) therapy, speech therapy, or both?”
 Should we also see an Occupational Therapist?

 At a recent presentation I attended, Dr. Joanne Gerenser* a speech-language pathologist and ABA therapist stated that:”

 “Inter-collaboration and early intervention is the key.”

 This inter-collaboration varies from one child to another.
-For example the ABA therapist may provide the regular treatment with collaboration with the S-LP.
+For example, the ABA therapist may provide the regular treatment with collaboration from the S-LP.
 The opposite can also occur where the S-LP provides the bulk of the treatment with the ABA therapist giving support regarding the behaviors.

 Speech-Language Pathologists have a rich knowledge of typical and atypical development and many other evidence-based skills.
+The SLP’s in-depth speech, language, and communication assessments determine the child’s communication abilities.
 Likewise, ABA therapists are vitally important when dealing with the many behaviors associated with ASD.

 When skilled therapists develop complementary and collaborative relationships there is often greater opportunity to improve outcomes in a child with ASD.

 Gerenser, Joanne PhD, Eden 11 Programs: “Applied Behavior Analysis and Speech-Language Pathology: An Integrated Approach to Promoting Language in Learners with Autism across the Lifespan.”
 Geneva Centre for Autism, Toronto, March 20, 2018